Skip to main content

 The Gordon Gray Papers consist primarily of correspondence conducted between Gordon Gray and genealogist Jo White Linn while the latter was doing research for a book about the Gray family.
 Entitled The Gray Family and Allied Lines: Bowman, Lindsay, Millis, Dick, Peebles, Wiley, Shannon, Lamar, McGee, the book was coauthored by Gordon Gray and published in 1976.
 The correspondence contains details about Gordon Gray’s ancestors and their relation to the city of Greensboro as well as prominent families from the area.
 Also included are copies of historical documents that provide limited context for the correspondence.
 Researchers interested in the Gray family’s connection to early Greensboro may find this collection helpful.
 A researcher studying the Dick and Lindsay families could find this collection somewhat useful, but it contains little specific information about these families.

 Arrangement: This collection is organized into two series and arranged within series by date or document type.
-The series are: Correspondence, 1971-1980; and Miscellaneous, 1779-1975.
+The series are: Correspondence, 1971-1980, undated; and Miscellaneous, 1779-1975.

 Provenance: This collection was donated by Gordon Gray’s son, Bernard Gray, in March 2020 and assigned the accession number 2020.4.1.